eralpship/web-dev-workshop/docs/fetch-data.md

 [{"LocalObservationDateTime":"2024-01-16T08:42:00+02:00","EpochTime":1705387320,"WeatherText":"Cloudy","WeatherIcon":7, ...
 ```

-We will need the values for the `WeatherText` and `WeatherIcon`.
-Also the temperature part further in the response;
+We will need values for the `WeatherText` and `WeatherIcon`.
+Later we will also grab the temperature from the response;

 ```bash
 ...
 "Temperature":{"Metric":{"Value":-11.1,"Unit":"C","UnitType":17}, ...
 ```

-With accuweather's free api access only allows **50** API calls per day.
-If your api calls start returning api limit error.
-You can go to [accuweather developer console](https://developer.accuweather.com/user/me/apps) and delete your app.
-Create a new app to get a new API key.
-Update your code with this new API key.
+Accuweather's free api access only allows **50** API calls per day.
+Should you exceed the limit, simply go to [accuweather developer console](https://developer.accuweather.com/user/me/apps) and delete your app.
+Then create a new app to get a new API key.
+Update your code with the new API key.

 ## Using browser fetch API

-Let's put all of this into our react web app.
-Open `WeatherForecast.tsx` and change the `handleOnClick` handler.
+Let's place the weather api data into our React web app.
+Open `WeatherForecast.tsx` and make the following changes to the `handleOnClick` handler:
-We need to add `async` before the function definition so that we can use `await` keyword.
-Async-Await is a concept in javascript which allows us to wait for things to happen.
-Here we will wait for our api call to respond.

 ```diff
  export default function WeatherForecast(props: WeatherForecastProps) {